About SATA SCIO

 Regular meetings are held where transport providers and users discuss policy and service issues and identify action to be taken.
 Speakers are invited and information shared.

-Office Bearers and Members of a Management Committee are volunteers who are nominated and elected at the AGM.
+Office Bearers and Members of the Board are volunteers who are nominated and elected at the AGM.
 More than 50% are required to be disabled people.
-SATA has no paid staff
+SATA has no paid staff.

 SATA converted into a SCIO in November 2018